 PITT COUNTY, N.C.
 (WNCT) The Pitt County School District has been working to revamp foodservice and nutrition programs for students this fall.

-They have many new initiatives they plan to roll out.
+The district has many new initiatives they plan to roll out.

 There are 38 schools in Pitt County and more than half are a part of the CEP program.
 The Community Eligibility Program allows students to eat breakfast and lunch, free of charge.